code-source-javascript/project-trivia/backend/README.md

 `curl http://localhost:5000/quizzes -X POST -H 'Content-Type:application/json' -d 'json={"previous_questions":[1,2],"quiz_category":0 }' `

-- Retrieve questions based on a searchTerm
+- Retrieve unrepeatred quiz questions in relation to a category
 - Request Arguments: None
 - Request Body: `{"previous_questions":Array, "quiz_category":Integer}`
-- Returns: An object with  `success` with value `True` which signifies successful quiz selection,  `question` which is an object that contains it fields and values
+- Returns: An object with  `success` with value `True` which signifies successful quiz selection,  `question` which is an array of objects that contains it fields and values

 ```json
 {